Aansh2/sdn_intelligence/README.md

 ```sh
 python random_general.py
 ```

-To end its execution, press ctrl+c
+Once running, it will create an error in the network every 10 seconds To end its execution, press ctrl+c

 Configuration is determined by **config** and **repo_subnets** files.
 Config must have a [main] section with the following attributes: